Cray-HPE/sat/docs/man/sat-switch.8.rst

 ===========

 | 1: An invalid combination of options was given
+| 2: Error getting ports for system
-| 2: No ports found for the switch
+| 3: No ports found for the switch
-| 3: Creation of port policy failed
+| 4: Creation of port policy failed
-| 4: Disable/enable of one or more ports failed
+| 5: Disable/enable of one or more ports failed

 EXAMPLES
 ========